 - Application fields

-The laser cutting of tubes allows the processing of all types of bar profiles.
-The latest generation machines also for shaped profiles with squared corners.
+The lasertube cutting machine allows the processing of all types of bar profiles.
+The latest generation of machines cut also shaped profiles with squared corners.

 To determine the cutting capacity, we usually refer to the diagonal of the circle circumscribed to the profile.